 • Embossing and Blind Debossing

 This is a letterpress process except without the ink.
 A blind deboss means creating a depression in the paper while an embossing means creating a raised text on the surface.
 This is perfect for adding family crests or monograms to your invitations.
-The price for this starts at $300 to $400 for every 100 set.
+The price for this starts at $100 for every 100 set.

 • Bevel Cut